Mineralogy Certification Course

 Introduction to Silicates

 Silicates are the principal constituents of the Earth's crust and mantle.
-The majority of minerals that make up rocks are silicates, like olivines, garnets, pyroxenes, amphiboles, micas, feldspars, clay minerals, and quartzes.
-Therefore, it is necessary to conduct extensive research to gain a better understanding of silicate minerals.
+The majority of minerals that make up rocks are silicates, such as olivines, garnets, pyroxenes, amphiboles, micas, feldspars, clay minerals, and quartzes.
+Therefore, it is essential for mineralogists to understand silicate minerals.

-There are many other reasons to study silicates except just their abundance.
-Silicates comprise a significant part of the soil; they are widely used to produce modern construction materials like bricks, cement, ceramic, and glass.
-Some silicates have properties that make them useful as thermal and electric insulators, complex nano filters, and absorbers for water treatment.
-Additionally, many silicates are found in gem quality and are used in the jewelry industry.
+There are more reasons to study silicates than just their abundance.
+Silicates comprise a significant part of the soil.
+They are widely used to produce modern construction materials like brick, cement, ceramic, and glass.
+Some silicates make useful thermal and electrical insulators, complex nano filters, and water treatment absorbers.
+Additionally, many gem-quality silicates are used in the jewelry industry.

-The silicate minerals can be divided into six groups based on crystal chemistry.
-Due to the enormous amount of material, we will only cover two groups in this article.
-By understanding the basic principles of silicate structures, we can see what is happening inside the minerals just by looking at their chemical formulas.
+Silicate minerals can be divided into six groups based on crystal chemistry.
+By learning the basic principles of silicate structures, we can understand what is happening inside these minerals just by looking at their chemical formulas.

 Crystal Chemistry of Silicates

 The crystal chemistry of silicates is very complex.
-Let's look at silicates as building blocks for children's toys, not to overload you with advanced chemistry.
-A [SiO4]4- tetrahedron is the fundamental building block for silicate.
+A [SiO4]4- tetrahedron is the fundamental building block for all silicates.
 The tetrahedron comprises one silicon atom in the center and four oxygen atoms at the corners.
 You can imagine it as a triangular pyramid.
-This [SiO4]4- tetrahedron is the essential building block we will gradually construct all silicates with.

-Various silicate mineral species result from bonding [SiO4]4- tetrahedrons with other tetrahedrons and cations.
-Mineralogists refer to silica tetrahedra combining with other 'blocks' as polymerization, a term borrowed from organic chemistry.
-So, silicate groups, or subclasses, are named according to how silicon tetrahedra are linked (polymerized).
+Various silicate mineral species result from the bonding of [SiO4]4- tetrahedrons with other tetrahedrons and cations.
+Mineralogists refer to silica tetrahedra combining with other "blocks" as polymerization, a term borrowed from organic chemistry.
+So, silicate subclasses are named according to how silicon tetrahedra are linked (polymerized).

-There are six groups or subclasses of silicates based on the increasing polymerization of the Si-O complex (synonym to [SiO4]4- tetrahedron).
-We will gradually add [SiO4]4- tetrahedra to construct all silicate subclasses.
-Each subclass's 'building block,' or unit, is set in square brackets for clarity.
+There are six groups or subclasses of silicates based on the increasing polymerization of the Si-O complex (a synonym for the [SiO4]4- tetrahedron).
+Gradually adding [SiO4]4- tetrahedra will construct all the silicate subclasses.
+Each subclass's "building block" or unit is set in square brackets for clarity.

 Nesosilicates

-The easiest way to create silicate is to combine isolated tetrahedrons with cations.
+The easiest way to create a silicate is to combine isolated tetrahedrons with cations.
 In that case, [SiO4]4- tetrahedra stay isolated and do not touch each other.
-This group is called orthosilicates, or nesosilicates (from Greek nēsos - 'island').
-Sometimes, you can hear the simplified name 'island silicates.'
-These three terms are synonyms.
+This group is called orthosilicates or nesosilicates (from the Greek nēsos for "island").
+Sometimes, you may hear them referred to simply as "island silicates."

 Sorosilicates

-Further, we can put two [SiO4]4- tetrahedra together by connecting them via one corner.
+We can go further and put two [SiO4]4- tetrahedra together by connecting them via one corner.
 In that case, two tetrahedra share one oxygen atom.
 By calculating all atoms in this simple connection, we receive two atoms of silicon Si2 and seven atoms of oxygen O7.
-As a result, we have a typical structure of sorosilcates - [Si2O7]6-.
-Because only two tetrahedrons are connected, you may find a synonym for this silicate subclass, 'disilicates' or, even simpler, 'butterfly silicates.'
+As a result, we have the typical structure for sorosilcates: [Si2O7]6-.
+Because only two tetrahedrons are connected, this silicate subclass is sometimes called "disilicates" or "butterfly silicates."

 Cyclosilicates

-Let's make our structure more complex.
-By joining three, four, or six tetrahedrons, we will receive a ring.
-So, this subgroup is called ring silicates, or cyclosilicates.
-The three-membered ring will have [Si3O9]6- structural unit, a 4-membered ring - [Si4O12]8-, and the most common 6-membered ring - [Si6O18]12-.
+Let's look at more complex silicate structures.
+By joining three, four, or six tetrahedrons, we will get ring structures.
+Thus, this subgroup is called cyclosilicates or "ring silicates."
+The three-member ring will have a [Si3O9]6- structural unit, the four-member ring will have a [Si4O12]8- structural unit, and the most common six-member ring will have a [Si6O18]12- structural unit.

 Inosilicates

-Imagine sorosilicates (pairs of tetrahedra) combined into one infinite chain, and you will receive inosilicates, sometimes simply called chain silicates.
+Imagine sorosilicates (pairs of tetrahedra) combined into one infinite chain.
+These are inosilicates, sometimes simply called "chain silicates."
 They are further subdivided into single chains with [Si2O6]4- units and double chains with [Si4O11]6-.

 Phyllosilicates